 01 of 06

-Starting with a Train Set
+Starting With a Train Set

 Ask most model railroaders where they started in the hobby and they'll recall their first train set with fond memory.
 It seems innocent enough—an oval of track, a transformer, a locomotive, and a few cars.
 But little by little these sets can grow into a hobby that fills a lifetime (and in some cases a rather large space) with learning and enjoyment.

 While you're dreaming big, start by getting down the basics of assembling your first train set.
-No matter where your hobby goes from here, understanding how to assemble track, hook up the wires, run and troubleshoot your trains all comes back to these basics.
+No matter where your hobby goes from here, understanding how to assemble the track, hook up the wires, run and troubleshoot your trains all comes back to these basics.

-If your oval of track is leaving you wanting for something more, head to your local hobby shop or the internet and start looking at all of the extra track, trains, and accessories available to add to your set.
+If your oval track is leaving you wanting for something more, head to your local hobby shop or the internet and start looking at all of the extra track, trains, and accessories available to add to your set.
 If you don't have a store near you, start with the website of the company that made your set.
 For most companies, these sets are just part of a much larger product line.
-You'll also likely find some good tips on getting started, pre-packaged "expansion sets" of track, maybe even sample track plans.
+You'll also likely find some good tips on getting started, pre-packaged "expansion sets" of the track, maybe even sample track plans.
 You aren't stuck with just one company, however.
 Mixing trains from different brands along with other accessories is usually not an issue at all.

 Great model railroads don't just happen overnight.
 Add a little at a time and don't be afraid to make changes or even a few mistakes along the way.Continue to 2 of 6 below.